 There is variation in the measurement of V.dist in most infants and as such this is an approximation.
 Some infants or children just require a higher dose to control acid reflux symptoms so there may be times when you would want to increase the milligram (mg) per milliliter (mL) concentration and/or the dose.

-This is the easy part.
-Just enter in your baby's weight in the appropriate age category.
-When entering your baby's age please use actual age and not adjusted age if your baby was born prematurely.
+Just enter the baby's weight in the appropriate age category.
+When entering the baby's age please use actual age and not adjusted age if the baby was born prematurely.
 Weight should be entered in pounds.

-These charts below are conclusions to effective dosing of PPI's in infants according to Marcikids and can be used as a reference as you continue to use PPI's to treat your baby's reflux or GERD.
+These charts below are conclusions to effective dosing of PPI's in infants according to Marcikids and can be used as a reference as your medical team continues to use PPI's to treat your baby's reflux or GERD.

 | Childs Age|| Doses per pound of body weight|| Doses per |